gabrielenava/matlab-multi-body-sim_superbuild/README.md

 - [Git](https://git-scm.com/), distributed version control system.
 - [CMake](https://cmake.org/), cross-platform compiler, tested with V3.0.

-At the moment, the following dependencies are also required: **NOTE: they will be included in the superbuild in a future release**
+The following dependencies are also required: **NOTE: they will be included in the superbuild in a future release.**

 - The [iDyntree](https://github.com/robotology/idyntree) library.
 To install `iDyntree` and its dependencies, refer to the [iDyntree README](https://github.com/robotology/idyntree#installation).
 When compiling `iDyntree`, it is required to set the option `IDYNTREE_USES_MATLAB` to `ON`.
 In order to use the [iDyntree bindings for Matlab](https://github.com/robotology/idyntree/tree/master/bindings/matlab), add to the Matlab path the `path/where/the/iDyntree/generated/mex/file/is`.